CodeDevMLH/Jellyfin-Seasonals/README.md

 > Take a look at [CodeDevMLH/Jellyfin-Mods-Automated-Script](https://github.com/CodeDevMLH/Jellyfin-Mods-Automated-Script)

 1. **Add Seasonal Container to `index.html`**
    Edit the `index.html` file of your Jellyfin web instance.
-Add the following code inside the `<body>` tag:
+Add the following code at the end inside the `<body>` tag:

    ```html
    <div class="seasonals-container"></div>